 On October 4, 2018 we’ll be heading over to The Metropolitan Club in Alpharetta from 6:00 to 9:00 PM for the 5th Annual Orvis Down the Hatch Fly Fishing Festival.
 We are thrilled to be partnering with our friends at Orvis and SweetWater Brewing Company again for this night of fresh films, cool swag and giveaways, food and heady brews.

-The night will start with the Quality Hooch Pre-Party where guests can enjoy food, free beer courtesy of SweetWater, raffles, and a variety of vendors, fly shops and outfitters who will be showcasing their goods.
+The night will start with the Quality Hooch Pre-Party where guests can enjoy food, free happy hour courtesy of SweetWater Brewery, raffles, and a variety of vendors, fly shops and outfitters who will be showcasing their goods.
 Come mingle with CRK, the good folks at Orvis, fly fisherman, and other outdoor enthusiasts who are committed to a forever clean and sustainable Chattahoochee River.

 The film festival will begin around 7PM.
 Seats are limited, so get there early or else it’s standing room only for the night!
 We’re showing the best fishing films from around the world to get you revved up and ready for the fall.

 And don’t forget the raffles!
 But when we say raffle, we don’t mean just tee shirts and ball caps (though there will be those too).
 We come to PLAY.